 As a WHO Agency, IARC follows the general governing rules of the UN family.
 It is governed by its own Governing bodies, however, the IARC Governing Council (GC) and the IARC Scientific Council (SC).

-Today, IARC's membership has grown to twenty six countries (founding States plus Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, India, Iran, Ireland, Japan, Morocco, Norway, the Netherlands, Qatar, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland and Turkey).
+Today, IARC's membership has grown to twenty seven countries (founding States plus Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, Hungary, India, Iran, Ireland, Japan, Morocco, Norway, the Netherlands, Qatar, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland and Turkey).